 Bikesoup 2.0 is in the pipeline.
 Bikesoup is the UK’s premier online marketplace for new and used bikes – and they’re looking for a responsive, redesigned, relaunch.
 We’re currently looking at the wireframing and some inital art direction.
 I’ll post more updates here as they happen (or watch my Behance page).

-I’m teaming up with the awesome Nick Davis to make lean themes for WordPress, and other platforms I guess – while we’re working on our first themes why not check our landing page and sign up to our mailing list to receive updates and free goodies (when we’ve made them).
+I’m teaming up with the awesome Nick Davis to make Lean WordPress themes (i.e. themes that are short on bulk and load like a mofo) – while we’re working on our first themes why not check our landing page and sign up to our mailing list to receive updates and free goodies (when we’ve made them).